KseniaSOS/Guess-the-Company/README.md

 [Back to top](<#contents>)

-## Browser Compatibility

-The Quiz  can work properly on Google Chrome, Microsoft Edge and Safari.
-The site has the same functionality, appearance and responsiveness on different devices with different sizes.

 ## Responsiveness Test

 * The responsive design tests were carried out manually with [Google Chrome DevTools](https://developer.chrome.com/docs/devtools/) and [Responsive Design Checker](https://www.responsivedesignchecker.com/).